Nina-Om/ArcGIS-MapBook-Toolbox/README.md

 [Download toolbox here](https://github.com/Nina-Om/ArcGIS-MapBook-Toolbox/blob/master/MapBook.zip)

-MapBook.tbx contains three script files to automate ArcGIS maps production:<br />
+MapBook.tbx contains four script files to automate ArcGIS maps production:<br />
  1. PDFbyPageIndex.py  <br />For producing single page PDF files of the selected layers for one Data Driven Page Number as well as the   appended PDF file of the selected layers <br />
  2. PDF_byLayer.py  <br />For producing appended PDF file of a selected layer for ALL Data Driven pages <br />
  3. JPEGbyPageIndex  <br />For producing a JPEG file of the selected layers for one Data Driven Page Number <br />
+ 4. JPEG_by_Layer <br />For producing JPEG files of a selected layer for ALL Data Driven pages <br />

 The current scripting Toolbox, MapBook, enables to include dynamic data frame title, continuous page number for all of the target layers, setting the print properties and generating PDF and PNG files of the selected target data layers with the aid of Data Driven Pages and Arcpy.mapping.
 The output files should be saved in the separate folders based on the selected Data Driven Page number.